 Nature Based Solutions/ Ecosystem-based approaches: Nature-based Solutions/ Ecosystem-based approaches involves actions to protect, sustainably manage, and restore natural or modified ecosystems, that address sustainable development challenges effectively and adaptively, simultaneously providing social, economic and biodiversity benefits.
 Delivering nature-based solutions/ecosystem-based approach at scale can contribute to lifting a billion people out of poverty, creating 80 million jobs and adding an additional US$2.3 trillion in productive growth to the global economy.
-At the same time, they can provide co-benefits by enhancing biodiversity and supporting vital biodiversity and ecosystem services including access to fresh water, and improved livelihoods and healthy diets from sustainable food systems.
+At the same time, they can provide co-benefits by enhancing biodiversity and supporting vital biodiversity and ecosystem services including access to fresh water, and improved livelihoods and healthy diets from sustainable food systems, as well as boost and restore soil health and agricultural productivity, re-establish large and small scale natural water cycles, and contribute to addressing climate change.
+They also offer innovative solutions in delivering climate resilient infrastructure.

 Sustainable Production and Consumption: SDG12 on sustainable consumption and production is key to the attainment of other goals.
 Yet, it remains the SDG with the least data availability, least funding and appears to be awarded low priority from Member States in their voluntary national reviews and SDG prioritization process.
-Efforts towards the achievement of the targets on sustainable consumption and production should therefore be upscaled at all levels.
+Efforts towards implementing national and local plans for the achievement of the targets on sustainable consumption and production should therefore be upscaled at all levels.
 Sustainable consumption and production, including but not limited to resource efficiency and circular economy, can play a fundamental role in the implementation of the SDG by designing products, processes and services to optimize the use of resources, so that when something reaches the end of its useful life, they are re-used, repaired, or remanufactured for another use.
 It presents the opportunity to fundamentally address how value is created in the global economy and minimize the liabilities that they create, hallmarks of a green and inclusive economy.
 International support is needed to assist developing countries to achieve these goals.
-But all countries face challenges regarding sustainable consumption and production, demonstrating that the cooperation and collaboration from all is needed: consumers, urban communities, businesses, finance, government, scientific and technological communities, etc.
+But all countries face challenges regarding sustainable consumption and production, demonstrating that the cooperation and collaboration from all is needed: consumers, urban communities, businesses, finance, government, local authorities, scientific and technological communities, etc. This also includes the promotion of inclusive education and the promotion of lifelong learning opportunities.

 Enabling economic policies and incentives: Economic incentives can play a major role in correcting misaligned prices and mobilizing resources to meet investment needs.
 By reflecting externalities in prices, generating revenues, creating fiscal space for sustainable investment and broader fiscal reform, fiscal policies can support the implementation of the Sustainable Development Goals (SDGs) and countries’ commitments under the United Nations Framework on Climate Change and the Paris Climate Agreement.
 For example, in climate change, fiscal policies such as carbon pricing and fossil fuel subsidy reform can mobilize revenues for climate finance and provide a cost-effective approach to reducing GHG emissions.
 These revenues can be used for different purposes, for example supporting broader fiscal reform by reducing taxes on labour or capital, thus creating incentives for employment (SDG 8); supporting green investments in sustainable energy, clean technologies and adaptation capacities (SDG 13); or supporting investments in other priority areas such as health (SDG 3) and education (SDG 4).The role of such instruments in supporting climate action is increasingly recognized and over 90 countries included some form of fiscal policies in their Nationally Determined Contributions (NDCs).